U501295/Exercice_HighTest/Parcours_IHM_Hightest/README.md

 # Exercice_HighTest

-This project was created in order to practise my course automation skills.
+This project was created in order to practice my automation skills.
 It was designed with a Page Object Model pattern and uses text recognition technology to reproduce an end to end usage of both HighTest and LinkedIn websites.